 What Type of Agent Should you Recruit to your Real Estate Team?

 Not every agent is a good fit for a real estate team.
-If you want your team to obtain long-term success, every agent you hire must do well in a team environment.
+If you want your team to obtain long-term success, recruiting real estate agents that do well in a team environment is essential.
 Here are some of the key traits to look for in order to maximize retention and limit turnover.

 A highly important factor in your hiring decision should involve the experience that the agent has.
 While inexperienced agents could provide you with the qualities and characteristics you’re looking for, hiring an agent who doesn’t have much experience is a risky move.